 Meanwhile, at Costco, some users were so displeased with the app experience that they were considering switching to Sam’s Club.
 In fact, some variation of the keyword, “Sam’s Club,” was found in over 100 reviews of the Costco app.
 Main complaint from these reviewers: the Costco app appears to be disconnected from the in-store experience.

 The reviews above perfectly illustrate how important it is to implement and improve an omni-channel approach.
 In 2021, with most shopping done digitally, your business needs an app.
 But, more importantly, it needs an app that creates a seamless, synergistic shopping experience between the shopper's phone and the physical store.
 Sam's Club was successful in their omni-channel approach, and the payoff was clear.

 If you're still not convinced you should be investing in mobile, I recommend you listen to this Somewhat Mobile episode with Matt Hudson.
 Hudson is a long-time mobile savant, and the brains behind the fastest growing retailer app in the country.
 Even as in-store foot traffic declined over 2020, Hudson's app continued to grow.

 We also have an upcoming virtual session, where we'll be discussing the strategies of the most loved Shopping apps of Q4.
 Subscribe to our weekly newsletter so you can get notified as soon as it's out.
-In the meantime, familiarize yourself with the digital shopping space in our report with Semrush. ⬇️
+In the meantime, familiarize yourself with the digital shopping space in our latest report. ⬇️